bennyistanto/gost-climate/_sources/howto/topic/precipitation-index/monthly-chirps-netcdf.md

 ## Edit variable and attribute

-As explain in [Input specification](../input-preparation), we can say from above picture there are few variable and attribute that need editing.
+As explain in [Input Data and Specification](./input-data-and-specification), we can say from above picture there are few variable and attribute that need editing.
 Let's do it one-by-one.

 * Navigate to `downloads/chirps/netcdf/clipped` folder in the working directory.